apache/cordova-docs/www/docs/en/edge/guide/platforms/blackberry10/index.md

 ## Create a Project

-Use the `cordova` utility to set up a new project, as described in The Command-Line Interface.
+Use the `cordova` utility to set up a new project, as described in
+<a href="../../cli/index.html">The Command-Line Interface</a>.
 For example, in a source-code directory:

         $ cordova create hello com.example.hello
         $ cd hello